If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 Alimony is simply a small part of your broader divorce case.

-For this reason, how you file for alimony will depend on the specifics of your situation and the strategy you’re following with your lawyer.
+For this reason, how you file for alimony will depend on the specifics of your situation.

-In general, there are two ways to file for alimony in Virginia.
+For the purposes of education, however, there are two general ways to “file” for alimony in Virginia.

 First, you could include alimony payments in your separation agreement.